jansir17/gitRevision/README.md

 # gitRevision
-Some kind of testing is happening here. ;)
+Some kind of testing is happening here.

+1. Changing this from the site.
+   First opened this REPO and changing README from github site.